lewislea/Car_Maintenance_App/README.md

 ## Current State of Project ##

 #### To Do ###
--  prioritize user stories & features
+-  write to database with data from command line
 -  write a few integration tests
+-  write classes for each table
 -  begin writing methods and unit testing

 #### Done ####
 -  user stories
+-  acceptance criteria
+-  prioritize user stories & features

 #### Known Bugs ####